DonsetPG/DonsetPG.github.io/drafts/posts/2024-06-05-whats-a-pde.md

 > Well, hm, in fact, it does have solutions.
 But, they're not real so they can't hurt you.
 And it's probably better if we don't talk about them here.

+Equations can be as complex as you want them to be.
+In our case here, we don't.
+We simply want to understand the concept of unknown, and what it means to solve an equation.
+However, as you may have noticed here, our unknown is a number.
+It can be equal to 2, or to anything, as long as it solves the problem we were given.

+But what if, this unknown, was now a function?

+# Functional Equations

+## wtf is a function

+Let's take a box, and call it $f$.
+That box is pretty simple, you give it a number and it returns to you another number.
+For example, if that box is your government, you give it $x$ your salary, and it returns to you $0.5x$, your new salary ! (yeah?).
+Let's say that box is a time converter for New-York: you give it 10 and it returns 16 (the current time in paris).
+Well, those are functions.
+In the first case, we had $f(x) = 0.5x$.

+> Notice how I did not write the second one as it would be too complex for any reader actually reading what the hell a function is

+Here, $x$ is not the unkown anymore, it's a *variable*.
+It represents any number.
+You write $f(x) = 0.5x$ so that you can write $f(0) = 0$ or $f(2) = 1$.

+Let's imagine a super simple functional equation.
+That is, the unkown is now a function itself !

+$$ f(x) -2 = 0$$

+Well, you guessed it.
+Our function is here very, very, very simple: $f(x) = 2$.
+That means that this box will always return 2, no matter what we give it.

+A more complex one could be:

+$$f(x+y) = f(x) + f(y)$$

+where $x$ and $y$ are both variables.